yasir2000/openwrt-oldwiki-md/AR7Port.rst

    * Complete the init scripts, remove nvram dependencies where they are still present...
    * Test WAG354G support
    * Fix the wireless driver
+   * Fix VLYNQ interrupt and reset handling (needed for the wireless driver).
+See http://forum.openwrt.org/viewtopic.php?id=2654 for possible patches.
    * Generalize scripts/dlink.pl so that it works with other ADAM2 versions as well (like FritzBox)

 See also https://dev.openwrt.org/report/ (all tickets with AR7 in the summary).